itsthedevman/everythingrb/README.md

 ### Cherry-Pick Extensions

-If you only need specific extensions, you can load just what you want:
+If you only need specific extensions (or you're a minimalist at heart):

 ```ruby
 require "everythingrb/prelude"  # Required base module